danielstevanus88/Planetze/README.md

 **Eco Tracker**: Tracks users' carbon emissions based on their daily activities.
 **Eco Gauge**: A visual representation of progress toward carbon reduction goals, motivating users wit clear, tangible results.
+**Eco Balance**: Provides the users with the ability to offset their carbon emissions.

 ### App Preview
 <!-- Add screenshots of app -->